AndersDeath/diary2/000-current.md

 # 16 March - Thursday - Yerevan - 168 day of immigration

 I had an interview with Recharge.
 It was a usual algorithmic talk.
+This is nice.
+I did some mistakes and in some moment was freezed a bit.